mocktomata/website/docs/mockto.md

 ## Tips and Tricks

-Here are some tips and tricks to help you become more productive when using `mockto`.
+Here are some tips and tricks to help you become more productive when using me.

 ### TDD Workflow